clburlison/BananaEndocarp/README.md

-# banana_peel
+# BananaEndocarp
-:smoking: A dirty Tkinter script for interacting with MunkiWebAdmin2's API.
+In its current form BananaEndocarp is a dirty (:smoking:) Tkinter script for interacting with MunkiWebAdmin2's API.